mmoayyed/mmoayyed.github.io/_posts/2022-03-04-cas65-gettingstarted-overlay.md

 # Use -tomcat, -jetty, -undertow for deployment to other embedded containers
 # if the overlay application supports or provides the chosen type.
 # You should set this to blank if you want to deploy to an external container.
-# and want to set up, download and manage the container (i.e. Apache Tomcat) yourself.
+# and want to set up, download, and manage the container (i.e. Apache Tomcat) yourself.
 appServer=-tomcat
 ```
 {% include googlead1.html  %}
 All servlet containers presented here, embedded or otherwise, aim to be production-ready.
 This means that CAS ships with useful defaults out of the box that may be overridden, if necessary and by default, CAS configures everything for you from development to production in today’s platforms.
 In terms of their production quality, there is almost no difference between using an embedded container vs. an external one.

-Unless there are specific, technical and reasonable objections, choosing an embedded servlet container is almost always the better choice.
+Unless there are specific, technical, and reasonable objections, choosing an embedded servlet container is almost always the better choice.

 # Gradle Tasks